Planning a media training program

 Christopher Dillon is the principal of Dillon Communications Ltd. He has delivered one-on-one and small-group media training programs to over 300 senior executives in China, Hong Kong, India, Japan, Korea, Singapore and Taiwan.

-This article originally appeared in the April 2005 issue of Asia Staff magazine.
+An earlier version of this article appeared in the April 2005 issue of Asia Staff magazine.